MC42/hi-im.kim/writing/pmmm/akuma.md

-# Akuma

 The transfer student nodded quietly as she did her classwork, not ignorant to the fact her peers kept sneaking glances.
 She was doing her best to be studious, to focus on her work.

 *Fifteen, carry the five...*

 Some cold corner of her mind spewed insults at her all the same, assuring her she *wanted* to be the center of attention so badly.

 *Gold ribbons; gold, really?
 What were you thinking?
-Too bold, too flashy, too attention-seeking."
+Too bold, too flashy, too attention-seeking.*

 She shook her head and continued with her work.
 Intrusive thoughts wouldn't get them done any quicker, unless the nagging of her subconscious was a maths protégé.